 Lawns have become the default landscape for many residential homes.
-These are typically monocultures of non-native grass that demand substantial amounts of water, energy, and fertilizer for upkeep.
-An alternative is to re-naturalize lawns by replacing them with native, pollinator-friendly substitutes or even allowing grass to grow tall.
+These areas support low levels of biodiversity.
+They are typically monocultures of non-native grass that demand substantial amounts of water, energy, and fertilizer for upkeep.
+An alternative is to naturalize yards by replacing all or parts of lawns with native, pollinator-friendly substitutes or even allowing grass to grow tall.
 This creates habitat and forage opportunities for insects and pollinators.
 In the fall, leaving unraked leaves serves as a source of organic fertilizer and cover for birds, mammals, and insects.

-The successful establishment and maintenance of these wildlife-friendly features rely on the commitment and stewardship by property owners.
-Their dedication to maintaining native plants, replenishing bird baths, and providing suitable nesting opportunities can make a significant difference in the well-being of urban wildlife.
+Gardens that include a mix of trees, shrubs, ferns, and herbs provide the most diverse habitat for species that are tolerant of urban areas.
+Reimagining gardens and lawns as dynamic ecosystems that support local wildlife not only benefits the environment but also creates more sustainable and vibrant urban spaces for both residents and local wildlife.
+The successful establishment and maintenance of these wildlife-friendly features relies on the commitment and stewardship of the property owners.
+Their dedication to maintaining native plants, replenishing bird baths and providing suitable nesting opportunities can make a significant difference in the well-being of urban wildlife.
 However, there are significant cost savings over time in terms of reduction of water and fertilizer uses that may create an incentive for property owners.
+Restoration efforts should be supported by the District by enforcing bylaws intended to prevent feeding of deer.

-To further promote habitat enhancement on private property, the District can play a role by offering educational materials and incentives to residents.
+To further promote habitat enhancement on private property, the District can play a role by supporting non-profit organizations that promote naturescaping and by distributing educational materials and providing incentives to residents.
 Educational materials along with hands on programs can empower residents with the knowledge and skills needed to create and maintain wildlife-friendly landscapes.
-Incentives might include financial incentives, such as tax breaks or grants, to encourage property owners to adopt naturescaping practices, providing free native trees, shrubs, and forbs to interested landowners, or education regarding the planting and maintenance of native plants.
+Incentives might include financial incentives, such as tax breaks or grants, to encourage property owners to adopt naturescaping practices, providing free advice, native trees, shrubs, and forbs to interested landowners, or education regarding the planting and maintenance of native plants.